-David B. Berger has served as our General Counsel since August 2013, as our Corporate Secretary since January 2015, and as Executive Vice President since January 2016.
-From January 2008 until August 2013, he served as Vice President and General Counsel of Senomyx, Inc. (NASDAQ: SNMX), a flavor technology company, and was promoted to Senior Vice President in January 2012.
+David B. Berger has served as our General Counsel since August 2013, as our Corporate Secretary since January 2015, and as our Executive Vice President since January 2016.
+Prior to joining our company, from January 2008 until August 2013, he served as Vice President and General Counsel of Senomyx, and was promoted to Senior Vice President in January 2012.
 He served as Corporate Secretary of Senomyx from January 2008 until May 2014.
-From April 2003 until October 2007, Mr. Berger was responsible for all commercial aspects of legal affairs at Biosite, Inc., a medical diagnostics company.
+From April 2003 until October 2007, Mr. Berger was responsible for all commercial aspects of legal affairs at Biosite.
 At Biosite, Mr. Berger most recently held the position of Vice President, Legal Affairs.
 Previously, Mr. Berger was an attorney at Cooley Godward LLP and Amylin Pharmaceuticals, Inc. Mr. Berger holds a B.A. in Economics from the University of California, Berkeley and a J.D. from Stanford Law School.